 How to Fix Authorization Dialog not appearing in QuickBooks Desktop

-I faced an issue with QuickBooks desktop’s Authorization mechanism which it allows third-party applications to access the data in QuickBooks desktop.
+I faced an issue with QuickBooks desktop’s Authorization mechanism, which allows third-party applications to access the data in QuickBooks desktop.

-Hereby I am sharing what kind of approach I tried to solve the problem.
-After finding the solution it was a very simple thing, but when it comes to making my application run on the client’s Windows server, I had very limited rights to make any changes in QuickBooks desktop running in multi-user mode & that was a real challenge to overcome.
+Hereby, I am sharing my approach to solving the problem.
+After finding the solution, it was very simple.
+Still, when it came to making my application run on the client’s Windows server, I had very limited rights to make any changes in QuickBooks desktop running in multi-user mode, and that was a real challenge to overcome.

 What is QuickBooks Desktop?